 The village leader eyed the two ANBU shinobi critically.
-She knew they wouldn't work together perfectly, given their situations, but there was no other option with the war demanding time from all of her other operatives.
-Though she doubted most of the friction would be coming from the man wearing the marten mask; Sakura was more likely to antagonize Itachi than the other way around.
-Trying not to linger on her feelings of misgiving, Tsunade waved her hand dismissively.
+She must have suspected they would not work together perfectly, given their situations, but there was no other option with the war demanding time from all of her other operatives.
+The Fifth looked to be betting with herself who would cause more friction, the former Uchiha clan heir or her apprentice.
+Coming to an internal conclusion that she opted not to share with the two in front of her, Tsunade waved her hand dismissively.
 "Leave immediately.
 You know the time line."

 Itachi and Sakura both dropped to their knees, bowing respectively, before they each dispersed in a subtle cloud of smoke.

 He reappeared at the West Gate, Sakura doing the same just to the right of him.
-They didn't bother to sign out of the village, as was customary for normal cells, and instead started on their mission right away.
-Sakura took the lead, barking orders at him to keep watch on their tail, and he wondered if she would behave differently knowing it was an Uchiha heir acting as her subordinate.
+They did not bother to sign out of the village, as was customary for normal cells, and instead started on their mission right away.
+Sakura took the lead, barking orders at him to keep watch on their tail, and he wondered if she would behave differently knowing who it was acting as her subordinate.

 Ever since her days with Sasuke back in Team Seven, Sakura had never really had any qualms about talking back to any of the clan members.
 She seemed to feel that having her heart broken and pride trampled over was more than enough reason to disrespect her village's police force; especially with the powerful position she held now.

 For his own preservation, he thought it best to remain quiet while they travelled.
-Every now and then, Sakura would bark a command over his earpiece, adjusting their direction or sometimes asking him to pick up his pace.
-He frowned.
-It had been almost ten years since he had gone on his last mission, but it wasn't as if he had allowed his body to soften.
-He was in charge of training the younger members of the military police, and so had to remain in top condition.
+Every now and then, Sakura would issue a command over his earpiece, adjusting their direction or sometimes asking him to pick up his pace.
+He almost smiled with consternation.
+It had been almost ten years since he had gone on his last mission, but it was not as if he had allowed his body to soften.
+He was in charge of training the younger members of the military police, and so he had to remain in top condition.
 For her to tell him to hurry up was a bit strange to accept, but he kept silent.
-Sakura didn't seem too concerned with chatter either.
+Sakura did not seem too concerned with chatter either.